 1. Boys are Much Harder to Potty Train than Girls

 I often wonder where this tall tale came from in the world of parenthood.
 It is a myth that parents constantly repeat to me as truth before they even try to potty train their son.
 The truth is, it is simply not the case.
-It has never been proven to be harder to potty train a boy, nor, in my experience, is it accurate.
+It has never been proven harder to potty train a boy, nor, in my experience, is it accurate.
 It can be said that potty training your son could lead to more prep and action than when potty training a girl, but making it harder . . . not so much.

 Things to consider are making sure all liquids are “aimed” correctly in the potty.
 Also, you’ll need to decide as a family if you want to teach your son to sit or stand while peeing.
 I call these the “potty prep” tasks to figure out before introducing potty training.
 Sure, it adds two more tasks to this process.
 But if done ahead of time, it makes the training process merely the same between boys and girls.